Bradley-Buchner/worm_synergy/README.md

 This repository contains the scripts and notebooks for the model known as SynergyGT, which serves as a computational tool for the Levine Lab and its research on the genetics of aging in the roundworm *C. elegans*.
 Although individual gene perturbations associated with aging and longevity have been well-studied, understanding/solving aging requires treating it as a complex, emergent phenotype driven by nonlinear genetic interactions.
 Synergistic gene interactions offer a view into the complexity of aging, and by predicting/learning to identify synergy in the genetic interaction network with deep learning we can better understand how aging/longevity emerges.
 SynergyGT does this by combining knowledge of gene-aging associations and a network of mechanistic gene-gene interactions to learn features of known synergistic gene pairs that distinguish them from those that are not.
 With a design inspired by biology and modern LLMs, SynergyGT can predict synergistic interactions at a level significantly better than baseline.
 As a result, the model can be used to characterize the likelihood of synergy between any pair of genes, which could lead to the discovery of novel synergistic interactions and a better understanding of the genetic landscape of aging.

+[insert schematic]

+## Using SynergyGT
+* Two python jupyter notebooks that can easily be run in Google Colab (click the button at the top)
+* Located in "/notebooks"
+* One notebook (model_demo.ipynb) walks through the process of building and training a SynergyGT model and evaluating its outputs/predictions
+* Another notebook (model_exploration.ipynb) lets you interact with a SynergyGT model and test it on any gene or gene pair of interest

 ## Model Schema
 This section outlines the conceptual blueprint of the model, specifying the information it consumes, how that information is represented, what the model is trained to predict, and the assumptions under which its learns.